-61. The Local Code of Corporate Governance was substantially amended to bring it in line with the CIPFA/SOLACE Delivering Good Governance in Local Government

-Framework 2016.
-After consultation with the Improvement and Planning Group, it was approved by Audit Committee and Full Council.

-62. The Statement of Accounts 2015/16 was approved by the Audit Committee in September 2016, taking account of the views of the External Auditor, in line with the Accounts and Audit Regulations 2015.
-External Audit also provides an independent opinion on whether the Annual Governance Statement is materially accurate.
-Governance reviews are also led by services, such as the quality assurance team in Children and Adults Services, who carried out a number of audits during the year.
+- 65. The Local Code of Corporate Governance was reviewed and updated in line with the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016, before being approved by Audit Committee and Full Council. - 66.
+The Statement of Accounts 2016/17, incorporating the Annual Governance Statement, was approved by the Audit Committee in September 2017, taking account of the views of the External Auditor, in line with the Accounts and Audit Regulations 2015.
+External Audit also provides an independent opinion on whether the Annual Governance Statement is materially accurate. - 67.
+The Council's commitment to regular reporting to stakeholders on performance, value for money and stewardship of resources is evidenced throughout this statement.
+Other examples include:- - (a) Annual report of the Director of Public Health 2016/17 - (b) Safeguarding Adults Board Annual Report 2016-17 - (c) Health and Wellbeing Board Annual Report 2016/17 - (d) Children and Young People's Services Annual Reports and Plans